wenlzhang/obsidian-task-marker/README.md

 - Cycle task statuses
     - Cycle among statuses such as `[x]`, `[-]`, `[>]` and `[/]`
 - Append text
-    - Optionally append text such as `📝 2023-01-01` to any line
+    - Command to append text such as `📝 2023-01-01` to any line
+    - Command to append text such as `✅ 2023-01-01` to any line
+    - Command to append text such as `❎ 2023-01-01` to any line

 ![demo](/docs/attachment/demo.gif)